softwarefactory-project/zuul-weeder/README.md

 Here are some planned features:

-- Add the remaining configuration objects to the graph: project-templates and queue.
+- Add the remaining configuration objects to the graph project-templates.
 - Add a project name object type, to resolve global project configuration (e.g. with a name regexp) and to create a graph connection for all the matching repository names.
 - Connect the graphs from multiple zuul-weeder service to analyse the configuration cross deployments.
 - Display the weeds, e.g. the dead configuration object that are unreachable.